 As the flower blooms just around St. Patrick’s Day, the city comes alive with the fragrance of sweet camellias and azaleas dancing around the streets.
 You can also visit the Savannah and Coastal Georgia Botanical Garden to witness some of the most colorful gardens.
 Or you can always plan a relaxing picnic lunch in Daffin Park and admire Mother Nature.

 5. Search for the After Life

 Savannah is regarded as one of the most haunted cities in America.
-With so many different tours to choose from it will be hard pressed to only pick one to go on.
-Local tour guides will take you through the streets of Savannah in search off ghouls and ghouls during the late hours of the evening.
-Some tours will explore the haunted city by trolley, food or even horse pulled carriages.
+With so many different tours to choose from it will be hard-pressed to only pick one to go on.
+Local tour guides will take you through the streets of Savannah in search of ghouls and ghouls during the late hours of the evening.
+Some tours will explore the haunted city by trolley, food, or even horse-pulled carriages.
 No matter which tour you choose, you will surely be spooked.

 6. Enjoy local product at the Farmers Market

 Grocery stores can be too crowded, no?
 Avoid the hassle and visit the Forsyth Farmer Market for locally produced food.
 You can go over every Saturday from 9:00 am to 1:00 pm and make purchases to support the local farmers who work hard to yield fresh food in the area.
 Also, you can buy vegetables and fruits for a refreshing picnic or for preparing gourmet dinners.